Great to have you here 🙂

 - Are you a fan of intricate stitch patterns?
 If so you need to think about the color of your yarn.
 Plain or ‘kettle dyed’ yarn, the best solid color sock yarn, allows intricate stitch patterns in socks to shine.

-- Dark colors mask textures and cables so choose lighter colors if you want the texture to stand out.
+- Dark colors mask textures and cables so choose lighter colors if you want the pattern to stand out.

 - Self-striping yarn is fabulous for more colorful, wild sock patterns.
 Remember the heel you choose in your sock will have an impact on the stripes.

-- Think of your budget.
+- Think of the amount of money you want to spend.
 If you can afford more expensive yarn, you’ll be wanting to get something that lasts.
 Only you can determine what the best affordable yarn is, depending on how much you are willing to spend.

-- Yarns that contain any silk, bamboo, angora, cashmere or alpaca; even in blends are not recommended by avid sock knitters.
+- Avid sock knitters do not recommend yarns that contain any silk, bamboo, angora, cashmere or alpaca; even in blends.
 The best silk sock yarn is more for shawls or delicate knitted items.

 - Cotton-blend yarns are also more fragile than pure wool ones.
 These fibers do not stand up to abrasion well.